SamaelChen/samaelchen.github.io/source/_posts/deeplearning_step1.md

 $$
 Where $\boldsymbol{V} = [\boldsymbol{v}^{(1)}, \dots, \boldsymbol{v}^{(n)}], \  \boldsymbol{\lambda}=[\lambda_1, \dots, \lambda_n]^{\top}.$

 We cannot decompose every matrix into eigenvalues and eigenvectors.
 But, we often need to decompose a specific class of matrices that have a simple decomposition.
-Specifically, every real symmetric matrix can be decomposed into an expression using real-valued eigenvectors and eigenvalues:
+Specifically, we can decompose every real symmetric matrix into an expression using real-valued eigenvectors and eigenvalues:
 $$
 \boldsymbol{A} = \boldsymbol{Q \Lambda Q}^{\top},
 $$
 where $\boldsymbol{Q}$ is an orthogonal matrix composed of eigenvectors of $\boldsymbol{A}$, and $\boldsymbol{\Lambda}$ is a diagonal matrix.
 Since $\boldsymbol{Q}$ is an orthogonal matrix, we can think of $\boldsymbol{A}$ as scaling space by $\lambda_i$ in direction $\boldsymbol{v}^{(i)}$.
 See the figure below
 <img src=http://image18.poco.cn/mypoco/myphoto/20170109/23/18449013420170109231523094.png?1196x916_130>

 While any real symmetric matrix $\boldsymbol{A}$ have an eigendecomposition, the eigendecomposition may not be unique.
 If any two or more eigenvectors share the same eigenvalue, then any set of orthogonal vectors lying in their span are also eigenvectors with that eigenvalue, and we could equivalently choose a $\boldsymbol{Q}$ using those eigenvectors instead.
-This can be proofed as below:
+We proof it as below:
 $$
 \textrm{suppose } \lambda_1=\lambda_2=\lambda, \textrm{ and eigenvector } \boldsymbol{v}_1, \boldsymbol{v}_2, \textrm{ and thsy share the same eigenvalue } \lambda \\
 \boldsymbol{Av}_1 = \lambda \boldsymbol{v}_1 \\